lyndon025/playtested/src/content/article/2023-03-23-meet-slender-man-again--first-impressions---slenderman-re-light-edition.md

 ---
-title: "Meet Slender Man again | First Impressions - Slenderman RE: Light Edition"
+author: lyndonguitar
+category: Review
-description: "The premise of Slenderman RE: Light Edition is that our main character, the Dave Grohl-looking dude named Edward, is sort of a ghost-hunter.
+description: 'The premise of Slenderman RE: Light Edition is that our main character, the Dave Grohl-looking dude named Edward, is sort of a ghost-hunter.
 He stumbles upon an abandoned building in the woods and comes across a supernatural experience.
-With his trusty flashlight, he has to find a way out."
+  With his trusty flashlight, he has to find a way out.'
+featured: false
 pubDate: 2023-03-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "slenderman-re:-light-edition"]
+tags:
-featured: false
+- taptap
+- slenderman-re:-light-edition
-thumb: "/images/reviews/2023-03-23-meet-slender-man-again--first-impressions---slenderman-re-light-edition-0.avif"
+thumb: /images/reviews/2023-03-23-meet-slender-man-again--first-impressions---slenderman-re-light-edition-0.avif
+title: 'Meet Slender Man again | First Impressions - Slenderman RE: Light Edition'
 ---

 <div class="gallery">